Cookies Connection To Epstein

 The Barak–Epstein Connection

-Transactional emails between Ehud Barak and Jeffrey Epstein from October 2018.
-It reads like coordination across three lanes: legal contact, a potential investor, and scheduling a meeting.
-There’s no narrative, just movement—who called the lawyer, who’s looking to invest, when they’ll meet next.
+Transactional emails between Ehud Barak and Jeffrey Epstein from October 2018 have recently been unearthed.
+They read like coordination across three lanes: legal contact, a potential investor, and scheduling a meeting.
+There’s no narrative, just motion—who called the lawyer, who’s looking to invest, when they’ll meet next.

 The emails show direct communication between Barak and Epstein in 2018, including references to legal coordination and investor interest tied to InterCure’s pre-Nasdaq positioning.
 What they do not show is deal structure, ownership stakes, or formal roles for Epstein within the company.